lincongNMR/java_project/README.md

 See Problems list in your Eclipse/Netbeans.
 If it has an error, please add a issue instead of edit my code. -->

-Compile and run.
-(Open in Project Explorer --> Click right of your mouse --> Press Run.)
+Open in Project Explorer , click right of your mouse and Press Run.